 4. Medals and awards may provide a good indication

 Again, we could debate how these are actually awarded at the various agricultural shows.
-The size of the company, whether the leaders belong to professional organisations (or even whether they are involved in organising the shows) could all affect who wins.
+The winner sometimes depends on the size of the company, whether the leaders belong to professional organisations or even whether they are involved in organising the shows.
 Nevertheless, the judges are usually both passionate about the products and qualified to decide.

 So, again no guarantee but if two products are identically priced, then the one with the medal is probably the better of the two.
-At Foie Gras Gourmet, we are very proud that Grolière goose foie gras and Le Pré aux Canards duck foie gras have been awarded with a Gold medal at Paris Agricultural Show this year.
+At Foie Gras Gourmet, we are very proud that Grolière goose foie gras and Le Pré aux Canards duck foie gras have been awarded with a Gold medal at Paris Agricultural Show in previous years.

-We are also experts in distribution and can ship at no additional cost throughout Europe and will very soon be able to ship worldwide.
+We are also experts in distribution and can ship at no additional cost worldwide.
 When prepared traditionally foie gras is a delicious delicacy for tasting by yourself, with friends, with your family or at any social occasion.